You know, the question I keep getting asked over the week, oh, you got to help Trump.

 And this is the, you know, Hillary, how do you lose a billion dollars like Trump?

-Well, Washington Free Beacon, the State Department under Hillary lost six billion dollars.
+Well, Washington Free Beacon, the State Department under Hillary lost $6 billion.

-The Inspector General reports said the six billion in unaccounted funds poses a significant financial risk.
+The Inspector General reports said the $6 billion in unaccounted funds poses a significant financial risk.

 Hillary wasted your money in that case.

-Now Hillary's attempts to slime the women her husband was fooling around with so extensive and so ugly that now the New York Times even followed up on the Washington Post story, probably because they want to act like they're being a little bit fair.
+Now, Hillary's attempts to slime the women her husband was fooling around with were so extensive and so ugly that now the New York Times even followed up on the Washington Post story, probably because they want to act like they're being a little bit fair.

-Now let me tell you what they're also doing here is they're trying to kind of pave the way because I would imagine that Kathleen Willie, oh, she's on the program tomorrow, and Juanita Broderick and Paula Jones are going to be talking soon.
+Now, let me tell you what they're also doing here: they're trying to kind of pave the way because I would imagine that Kathleen Willey, oh, she's on the program tomorrow, and Juanita Broderick and Paula Jones are going to be talking soon.

 So they're probably trying to just pave the way a little bit.